 Is Kucoin regulated?

 Kucoin is not a regulated exchange, which is why we cannot endorse them.
 Although the exchange is yet to experience any hacks, if and when it does happen, you could lose your entire funds.
-We think that you should only deposit funds with a heavily regulated exchange like eToro.
+We think that you should only deposit funds with a heavily regulated exchange like Coinbase.
 The platform is authorized and licensed by both the FCA (UK) and CySEC (Cyprus).

 Is Kucoin safe?